bonitasoft/bonita-doc/md/connectivity-overview.md

 ## Overview

 A connector is an element in a process that accesses an external system to read or write information.
-By extension, it also accounts for tools that modify data within a process like Office connectors that modify Bonita BPM documents.
+By extension, it also accounts for tools that modify data within a process like Office connectors that modify Bonita documents.

-Bonita BPM contains a set of standard connectors.
+Bonita contains a set of standard connectors.
 You can also create custom connectors using the [connector development toolkit](connector-development-toolkit.md).

 A connector consists of a definition, an implementation, and a configuration.